 Finally, movement of animals and plants from one area to another is greatly constrained by habitat loss due to development in southern California, such that likelihood of recolonization of burned habitat from non-burned habitat is reduced.
-Additional discussion on fire management practices within the San Diego NWR is provided in Chapter 5.
+San Diego NWR's current and proposed fire management practices, policies, personnel, and facilities are described in Chapter 3 of the Final CCP.